REGISTRATION IS OPEN

 Current Environmental Issues – newspaper and magazine articles on recent environmental issues.

 Entire classes or groups of students in grades 5-8 (middle school competition) and grades 9-12 (high school competition) may study the five subject areas and send a team of five to represent them.
-For High School, the students must be enrolled in grades 9-12 and reach age 14-19 by August 8 of the current competition year.
+For High School, students must be enrolled in grades 9-12 and reach age 14-19 by August 8th of the current competition year.
 Each school or group may register up to three teams for the Area 3 Envirothon.
 If desired, each of those teams may have up to two alternate team members.
-Each team must have an advisor.
-To become an advisor, you can find out more information at the Envirothon School for Advisors page (you will be taken to another site).
-Teams must have at least three original team members to be eligible to move up to the State Competition.
-Contact your local Soil & Water Conservation District to register your team.
+For complete rules visit the Competition Rules page.

 The Area 3 Envirothon is the pre-requisite for the State Envirothon competition.
-Those teams that score in top ranks may move on to the state competition, held at Cedarock Park in Burlington, NC.
-The top winning high school team will move on to the NCF (National) Envirothon.
+Those teams that score in the top seven will advance to the NC Envirothon.
+The top winning high school team will be eligible to advance to the NCF Envirothon.